joseph-murray-az/joseph-murray-az.github.io/_posts/2024-01-20-problem-definition.md

 If the most expensive defect in software code comes from a poor requirement, then it follows that the most expensive defect in a software product comes from poor problem definition.
 This can also be expressed as missing the market.

 It is extremely difficult to clearly define a problem and it often takes many iterations to test hypotheses and remove false assumptions.
-One approach that we often take, because we are busy, it to start out vague with the hope that we can work our way towards clarity.
+One approach that we often take, because we are busy, is to start out vague with the hope that we can work our way towards clarity.

-Time spent in seeking to clearly define the problem to be solved can result in a successful product or feature.
-It may turn out, due to false assumptions or hearsay, that there is no problem after all.
+But time spent on problem definition is time well spent, a clear problem definition is the key to product success.
+It may even turn out, due to a false assumption or hearsay, that there is no problem after all: Better to find out during discovery than after engineering teams are engaged.

 And while the goal is for epics to succeed, not all epics do succeed, or at least not always the first time.
 However, by clearly defining the problem, and having concrete measures of success, you can tell when your epic has failed.